Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-10-15-swinging-bubes-and-low-hanging-fruit-the-ways-kidsd-can-shametheir-mothers-in-the-supermaret.md

 ---
 layout: post
-title: 'Swinging Bubes and Low-Hanging Fruit: The Ways Kidsd Can ShameTheir Mothers In The Supermaret'
+title: "Swinging Bubes and Low-Hanging Fruit: The Ways Kidsd Can ShameTheir Mothers In The Supermaret"
 date: 15-Oct-2014
 categories: tbd
 ---